ojayballer/ECHOLOCK/README.md

 ## Overview

-ECHOLOCK is a cybersecurity application I designed to combat the growing sophistication of phishing attacks.
+ECHOLOCK is a cybersecurity application  designed to combat the growing sophistication of phishing attacks.
 Unlike traditional, isolated scanners, ECHOLOCK operates as a **collective defense network**.
 It solves the problem of reactive threat intelligence by implementing a federated architecture.

 ### The Problem